nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 flashcard was not modified/deleted.
 </div>

-Steps for viewing the statistics of a specific flashcard.
+**Steps for viewing the statistics of a specific flashcard**:

-Step 1: Locate the flashcard you wish to view the statistics of.
+**Step 1**: Locate the flashcard you wish to view the statistics of.
 In this example, we want to view the statistics of the flashcard at index 1.
 Type the command `stats 1`.

 ![filedirectory](images/ug/ug_stats_step1.PNG)

-Step 2: The statistics of the flashcard at index 1 will be displayed in the view pane.
+**Step 2**: The statistics of the flashcard at index 1 will be displayed in the view pane.

 ![filedirectory](images/ug/ug_stats_step2.PNG)